russellromney/tenant.social/README.md

 Visit `localhost:3069` during development.

-**Production** is a single binary:
+**Production** serves frontend from a CDN/static host:
-- Frontend is built and embedded into the Go binary
+- Frontend is built separately and hosted on S3/Tigris/CDN
-- One process serves both API and static files on one port
+- Backend fetches and serves static files on demand
+- Set `PRODUCTION=true` and optionally `TIGRIS_STATIC_URL` to override the CDN URL
 - Deploy anywhere: Fly.io, Docker, any VPS

-This means zero config for deployment — just `fly deploy` and you're done.
+This architecture allows instant frontend deployments without rebuilding the backend.

 ## Development